-PHIL 1301 Introduction to Philosophy (3-0-3) A study of major issues in philosophy and/or the work of major philosophical figures in philosophy.
+PHIL 1301 (3-0-3) A study of major issues in philosophy and/or the work of major philosophical figures in philosophy.
 Topics in philosophy may include theories of reality, theories of knowledge, theories of value, and their practical applications.
-Prerequisites: TSI Complete Reading
+Prerequisite: TSI Complete Reading

-PHIL 1304 Introduction to World Religions (3-0-3) A comparative study of world religions, including but not limited to Hinduism, Buddhism, Judaism, Christianity, and Islam.
+PHIL 1304 (3-0-3) A comparative study of world religions, including but not limited to Hinduism, Buddhism, Judaism, Christianity, and Islam.

-PHIL 2303 Introduction to Formal Logic (3-0-3) The purpose of the course is to introduce the student to symbolic logic, including syllogisms, propositional and predicate logic, and logical proofs in a system of rules.
-Prerequisites: TSI Complete Reading
+PHIL 2303 (3-0-3) The purpose of the course is to introduce the student to symbolic logic, including syllogisms, propositional and predicate logic, and logical proofs in a system of rules.
+Prerequisite: TSI Complete Reading

-PHIL 2306 Introduction to Ethics (3-0-3) The systematic evaluation of classical and/or contemporary ethical theories concerning the good life, human conduct in society, morals, and standards of value.
+PHIL 2306 (3-0-3) The systematic evaluation of classical and/or contemporary ethical theories concerning the good life, human conduct in society, morals, and standards of value.